Main Human Characters

 - Being Human Sucks: Or at least that's what Cavil believes.
 Much of what he does is him lashing out because he believes himself afflicted with human weaknesses.
 See his Motive Rant below.

-- Big Bad: Revealed in Season 4 and "The Plan" to be more or less behind everything in the plot since the series began: The Cylon attack on the colonies, the concealment of the Final Five, the lobotomy of the raiders (prompting the Cylon civil war), everything.
+- Big Bad: Revealed in both Season 4 and "The Plan" to be more or less behind everything in the plot since the series began: The Cylon attack on the colonies, the concealment of the Final Five, the lobotomy of the Raiders (prompting the Cylon Civil War), everything.

-- The Chessmaster: They've been controlling and setting everything up.
+- The Chessmaster: They've been controlling and setting everything in the series up so as to torment his creators.

-- Deadpan Snarker: As good as Baltar.Cavil: (presents Doral with a vest strapped with C4) They call this a "suicide vest."
+- Deadpan Snarker: As good as Baltar, to the point where he's one of the most sarcastic people in the whole series.Cavil: (presents Doral with a vest strapped with C4) They call this a "suicide vest."
 But I think that undersells all the homicide that goes along with it...
 Don't you?

 - Evil All Along: His introduction in Season 2 portrayed him quite ambiguously, as he acts rather benignly while infiltrating the fleet, and after being exposed, offers no resistance to his arrest and claims to regret participating in the genocide of the human race.
 Season 3 however, clearly shows what a nasty piece of work he truly is, as he tortures and mutilates Saul Tigh, and uses him to blackmail and sexually abuse his wife, Ellen, and in general simply derails the relationship between humans and Cylons before convincing the occupying Cylons to just murder all dissidents.
 Season 4 further reveals him to be a dishonest manipulator who's responsible for the entire genocide and war, as he's the one who convinced the other Cylon models that all humans needed to be exterminated, and then tried to cover up the existence of the Final Five because it would get in the way of his own petty revenge scheme against them.

-- Evil Old Folks: The oldest looking of the Cylons and the evilest.
+- Evil Old Folks: The oldest looking of the Cylons and by far the evilest.

 - For the Evulz: His primary motive is jealousy and revenge, but he notes several times that he's doing it for no other reason than cruelty.
 His mother calls him out as a sadist.